 - Pause for 60 seconds at your desk to inhale and exhale fully

-- Use breathing apps or reminders to encourage micro-practices throughout the day
+- Use phone reminders or breathing apps to encourage micro-practices throughout the day

-Research shows that even one minute of slow, intentional breathing can reduce stress hormones, lower blood pressure, and enhance mental clarity.
-This micro-habit helps you reset multiple times daily without feeling like a chore.
+Even one minute of slow, intentional breathing can reduce stress hormones, lower blood pressure, and enhance mental clarity.
+This micro-habit allows you to reset multiple times daily without feeling like a chore.

-Micro-habit tip: Combine breathing with daily tasks.
+Combine breathing with daily tasks.
 For example, inhale deeply before opening emails or exhale fully while washing your hands.
-Over time, it becomes automatic.
+Over time, this practice becomes automatic and effortless.

 4. Add One Extra Serving of Vegetables or Fruit

-- Toss spinach or kale into a morning smoothie
+- Toss spinach, kale, or berries into a morning smoothie

-- Add cherry tomatoes or a cucumber to your sandwich
+- Add cucumber, bell peppers, or cherry tomatoes to sandwiches

-- Snack on an apple or carrot sticks instead of processed snacks
+- Snack on an apple, carrot sticks, or celery instead of processed foods

-These tiny additions provide fiber, vitamins, and antioxidants, which support digestion, immunity, and energy levels.
-When done consistently, they slowly shift your overall diet toward nutrient-dense eating without requiring major meal overhauls.
+Even these tiny additions provide fiber, vitamins, and antioxidants, supporting digestion, immunity, and sustained energy.
+When practiced consistently, this micro-habit gradually shifts your diet toward more nutrient-dense foods without requiring major meal overhauls.

-Micro-habit tip: Keep cut vegetables and fruit visible and easily accessible.
-Prepping small portions in advance encourages consistent intake.
+Keep cut vegetables and fruit visible and easily accessible.
+Prepping small portions in advance makes it easier to include them in every meal.

-Blue light from phones, laptops, and TVs suppresses melatonin, the sleep hormone, and keeps your brain alert when it should be winding down.
-Establishing a small habit like placing your phone in another room or reading a book instead of scrolling can:
+Blue light from phones, tablets, and TVs suppresses melatonin — the hormone that signals your body it’s time to sleep — keeping your brain alert when it should be winding down.
+Establishing a simple habit like putting your phone in another room or reading a book instead of scrolling can:

 - Improve sleep onset and depth